-We involved our actuarial specialists and performed audit procedures, which included:

-- Testing key controls over claim payments and case estimates, including IT general and application controls. - Selecting a sample of case estimates and claim payments to check the accuracy of the claims information, including through the use of data analytics. - Challenging the appropriateness of the Group's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimations risks, including separate consideration of claims relating to the Canterbury and Kaikoura earthquakes, and the ongoing impact of COVID-19 on the methods and key assumptions. - We performed independent reprojections of management's calculation of outstanding claims liability for a sample of classes of business. - We assessed the selection of methods and key assumptions applied in the valuation of outstanding claims liabilities.
-We challenged the actuarial methods and key assumptions by: - Analysing the accuracy of previous estimates; - Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; - Sample testing of the key qualitative claims information that is used by the Group's actuarial team to form their valuation assumptions; - Analysing appropriateness of adjustments made due to COVID-19. - Assessing the Group's estimation of risk margins to identify possible management bias. - We evaluated the Group's actuarial methodologies for consistency with those used in the industry and with prior periods.
+Outstanding claims liabilities and a Outstanding claims liability Reinsurance and other recoveries associated reinsurance and other recoveries receivable \$1,584.1 million (Group) \$1,149.9 million (Company) \$1,038.3 million (Group) \$802.2 million (Company) Refer to Notes 11 and 19 to the financial statements.
+The valuation of outstanding claims liabilities and related reinsurance assets involved a high level of judgement in estimating future payments for claims incurred, including case estimates for reported claims and those incurred but not yet reported to the Company and Group.
+Outstanding claims liabilities related to the recent Auckland Anniversary Flood and ex-Tropical Cyclone Gabrielle (collectively the "FY23 weather events"), together with Canterbury earthquakes have greater levels of uncertainty, as We involved our actuarial specialists and performed audit procedures, which included: Testing key controls over claim payments and case estimates, including IT general and application controls.
+Selecting a sample of case estimates and claim payments to check the accuracy of the claims information, including through the use of data analytics.
+Challenging the appropriateness of the Company's and Group's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimation risks, including separate consideration of claims relating to the FY23 weather events and Canterbury earthquakes, and the impacts of economic uncertainties on the methods and key assumptions.
+We performed independent reprojections of management's calculation of outstanding claims liability for a sample of classes of business. disclosed in Note 19 to the financial statements.
+This uncertainty can include: Proximity of weather events to year end and the amount of damage caused, resulting in losses still being assessed; We assessed the selection of methods and key assumptions applied in the valuation of outstanding claims liabilities.
+We challenged the actuarial methods and key assumptions by: Analysing the accuracy of previous estimates; Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; Geotechnical uncertainty which can significantly impact the cost of a claim; Litigation, where the range of possible ultimate claim costs is substantial; and Sample testing of the key qualitative claims information that is used by the Group's actuarial team to form their valuation assumptions.
+Analysing appropriateness of changes to methodologies as a result of the impact of the FY23 weather events.
+In respect of Canterbury earthquake claims specifically, limited information on claims managed by the Earthquake Commission, with greater management judgement required to make an allowance for any as yet unreported claims.
+Valuation of reinsurance assets involves a high degree of uncertainty due to the dependence on the estimate of related claims costs.
+Valuation of reinsurance and other recoveries is affected by the same uncertainties Assessing the Company's and Group's estimation of risk margins to identify possible management bias.
+We evaluated the Company's and Group's actuarial methodologies for consistency with those used in the industry and with prior periods.
+Testing material reinsurance contracts to check that recoveries recognised in the financial statements align with the terms of those contracts and the amount of the respective outstanding claims liability.